IbrahimOmar91/SerialPlotter/README.md

 ### TODO:
+  - Add more details.
-  - Add more than one variable to plot
+  - Add more than one variable to plot (Using comma).
+  - Add user options for plotting.
+  - Add delimiters options.

 All Images Used are free on www.flaticon.com